DLR-SC/corpus-annotation-graph-builder/README.md

 # Corpus Analytics Graph (CAG)

 ## Overview
 Corpus Analytics Graph serves as a base framework to create an ArangoDB graphs and Arango [Views](https://www.arangodb.com/docs/stable/arangosearch-views.html).
-It contains basic *nodes* (aka Vertices in ArangoDB) and *Relations* (a.k.a Edges in ArangoDB).
+It contains basic *nodes* (aka Vertices in ArangoDB) and *relations* (a.k.a Edges in ArangoDB).

 ## Installation